CHAPTER 6: RENAISSANCE AND EARLY MODERN PHILOSOPHY

 To this war of every man against every man, this also is consequent, that nothing can be unjust.
 The notions of right and wrong, justice and injustice have there no place.
 Where there is no common power, there is no law; where no law, no injustice.
 Force and fraud are in war the two cardinal virtues.
 Justice and injustice are none of the [instinctive] faculties, neither of the body nor mind. [ibid, 13.13]

 On Hobbes’s view, there are three main reasons for conflict.
-First, human beings are naturally selfish, and do not have the psychological capacity to help other people merely out of the goodness of their hearts.
+First, there are limited resources that we all desire for our survival.
+Second, human beings are naturally selfish, and do not have the psychological capacity to help other people merely out of the goodness of their hearts.
 All of my actions aim to benefit me, and are selfishly motivated.
 He writes, “of the voluntary acts of every man the object is some good to himself” (ibid, 14:8).
 Today philosophers call this position psychological egoism.
 If we were naturally unselfish, then we’d happily let other people have what they wanted; but sadly, for Hobbes, that’s not how we’re designed.
 Second, human beings have largely the same mental and physical abilities, and, consequently, there is a more or less equal playing field when we compete for the same things.

 Thus, the state of nature is a miserable amoral condition that we should escape from if we hope to have a long and happy life.
 But how can we do that?
 The solution, for Hobbes, is to devise an agreement with others; that is, we form a social contract by which we agree to set aside our hostilities to create a peaceful society in which we can have long and fruitful lives.
 Hobbes sets out the framework of the social contract by stipulating several “laws of nature” that move us from a state of war to a state of peace.
 Law one, for Hobbes, is to seek peace as a means of self-preservation.
 This follows directly from our natural right to self preservation, whereby each person may “use his own power as he will himself for the preservation of his own nature” (ibid, 14.1).
 Peace, according to Hobbes, is the best way of surviving.
 Law two is that, in our efforts to secure peace, we should agree to mutually divest ourselves of hostile rights.
 That is, I should give up my survival right to attack and kill you under the condition that you give up your corresponding survival right to attack and kill me.
 Peace can only come about if we both set down our weapons at the same time.